-It is important to know the relationship between volcanoes and mountains.
-A volcano is only a vent (hole in the earth's crust) through which lava spews out.
-This means a volcano alone is not a mountain.
+It is key to know the relationship between volcanoes and mountains.
+A volcano is only a vent (hole in the earth’s crust) through which lava spews out.
+It means a volcano alone is not a mountain.
 It becomes a mountain when the spewed out lava solidifies around the vent to form a hard, rocky mound around the vent.

-Landforms formed from volcanic activity will depend on the kind of volcano it is, or material it produced.
+Landforms formed from the volcanic activity will depend on the kind of volcano it is or the material produced.

 They form by non-explosive eruptions of low viscosity (more fluid lava) lava.
 The features of this kind of volcano are its gentle upper slopes and steep lower slopes.
 Low viscosity material from the vent spreads around quickly before they cool and solidify.
 As they cool, viscosity increases, causing it to thicken at the edges.